DahaiSun/number_guess_game/day6/README.md

 1. data_distribution.py

+    Usage: python3 data_distribution.py <file_path> <sheet_name>"
+    in my case the command should be：python3 data_distribution.py StatisticsQ1.xlsx Sheet1

+    work-flow
-    1) load excel file
+    1) load excel file from command
     2) Draw histogram of 2 dataset
     3) calcilate 𝜇 and 𝜎 for each dataset
-    4) output result in a temporary window
+    4) output result in a temporary window if using windows windows system, or print saving path of the output file

 2. data_sampling.py